Frederick Lambart, 8th Earl of Cavan: Religious faith

 After 1839 they went to Frankfurt am Main, then Bad Ems, followed by two years in Munich.
 It was here that his deeper biblical studies began.
 Upon securing a Bible in Dublin in 1835, religion began to play a part in his life.
 After 1844 he was, until his death, a member of the Open Plymouth Brethren.
 In 1846 Cavan went to Torquay and played a part in the formation of the Evangelical Alliance with Sir Culling Eardley.
 Among his special interests was biblical prophecy.
 He often preached on Christ's expected second advent.

 In 1866, Lord Cavan invited Granville Waldegrave, 3rd Baron Radstock to come to Weston-super-Mare for evangelistic meetings.
 Dr Friedrich Wilhelm Baedeker, cousin of Karl Baedeker, the famous travel guides editor, attended one of these meetings and experienced a religious conversion.

 Death

-He died on 16 December 1887, aged 71, at The Lodge, Weston-super-Mare, Somerset, England.
+He died on 16 December 1887, aged 71, at Ashcombe Lodge, Weston-super-Mare, Somerset, England.
 His last words were, 'We need no more doctors; the Lord standeth at the door!'
 He was buried on 22 December 1887, when 500 attended the funeral.
 Thomas Newberry preached at the grave-side.
 His will, dated 19 February 1887, was probated at over £10,000.